-Goal Statement:
+Goal Statement

-- Reduce the amount of unprotected identity theft tax refunds paid by 2% by December 31, 2019 (based on data reporting lag), and by an additional 1% annually through December 31, 2021.
-The IRS exceeded the FY 2018-2019 goal by reducing the amount of unprotected identity theft tax refund paid by an estimated 88 percent between processing year 2016 and 2018.
-The IRS successfully protected between \$6.03 billion and \$6.08 billion in identity theft refunds in 2018.
-Between \$90 million and \$380 million of identity theft tax refunds were unprotected. - O Definitions: Identity Theft Protected: Protected revenue includes ID theft related refund fraud claims prevented from payment through IRS defenses.
+- Reduce the amount of unprotected identity theft tax refunds paid by 2% by December 31, 2019 (based on data reporting lag), and by an additional 1% annually through December 31, 2021\. - The IRS exceeded the CY2019 goal by reducing the amount of unprotected identity theft tax refund paid by an estimated 88 percent between processing year 2016 and 2018.
+The IRS successfully protected between \$6.03 billion and \$6.08 billion in identity theft refunds in processing year 2018.
+Between \$90 million and \$380 million of identity theft tax refunds were unprotected. - The IRS exceeded the CY2020 goal of a 1% annual reduction, by reducing the amount of unprotected identity theft tax refund paid by an estimated 60 percent between processing year 2018 and 2019.
+The IRS successfully protected between \$4.68 billion and \$4.71 billion in identity theft refunds.
+Between \$10 million and \$180 million of identity theft tax refunds were unprotected. - Definitions: Identity Theft Protected: Protected revenue includes ID theft related refund fraud claims prevented from payment through IRS defenses.
 These refunds are safe-guarded from revenue loss or improper payment.
 Unprotected Identity Theft: Refunds paid on probable identity theft refund fraud claims and likely to be unrecoverable.